hustaia/Decoupled_Two-stage_Counting/README.md

 </p>

 ### Highlights
+- **New representation of crowd**: We introduce the concept of the probability map which describes the probability of a point being an object;
-- **Simple and effective:** With only basic network architecture and simple training procedures, D2CNet obtains impressive results;
+- **Simple and effective:** With only a basic network architecture and simple training procedures, D2CNet obtains state-of-the-art counting and localization performance;
 - **Multifunctional:** D2C framework not only unifies object counting and object localization but also enables synthesized data augmentation and flexible counting error diagnosis.

 ## Installation